jdtsmith/indent-bars/README.md

 Known `:stipple` support, by Emacs build:

 - Linux:
-  - "Pure GTK" (`--with-pgtk` build flag) versions support stipples, but had a display bug that caused them to appear incorrectly (as [reverse video](../../issues/3)) and lead to [crashes](../../issues/6); these issues were fixed in Emacs [here](https://lists.gnu.org/archive/html/bug-gnu-emacs/2023-07/msg02081.html) and will presumably be released with Emacs 30.
+  - "Pure GTK" (`--with-pgtk` build flag) versions support stipples starting with Emacs v30.
+There was a display bug that caused them to appear incorrectly (as [reverse video](../../issues/3)) and lead to [crashes](../../issues/6) in Emacs 29 and earlier; these issues were fixed in Emacs [here](https://lists.gnu.org/archive/html/bug-gnu-emacs/2023-07/msg02081.html) and will be released with Emacs 30.
-  - Cairo builds (`--with-cairo`) have been [reported](../../issues/33#issuecomment-1768888990) not to display stipples.
+  - Cairo builds (`--with-cairo`, the default) have been [reported](../../issues/33#issuecomment-1768888990) not to display stipples (but only in [some cases](https://github.com/jdtsmith/indent-bars/issues/54#issuecomment-2330334476)).
-  - All other builds do support stipples.
+  - All other builds support stipples.
 - Mac:
   - The [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/src/master/)[^1] port has stipple support.  `M-x version` should say `Carbon`, not `NS`.
   - The `NS` build has partial stipple support in master, which may be released in Emacs v30.
 - Windows: Emacs on Windows will support stipples starting at v30.
+- Android: Android builds (to appear with Emacs 30) support stipples.
+- Haiku: Haiku Emacs builds will support stipples starting with v30.
 - Terminal: Stipples are not supported on terminal emacs.
+Character display is automatically selected.

 [^1]: Most easily installed [with brew](https://github.com/railwaycat/homebrew-emacsmacport).